Year 5/6

 PE Physical Education |

-5D and some of 5-6PR will be developing their cognitive and creative skills as part of their PE curriculum.
+5T and 5-6PR will continue with their swimming lessons until February half term.
+Afterwards they will be developing their cognitive skills as part of their PE curriculum.
 They will learn to develop methods to outwit opponents, recognise and suggest patterns of play to increase their chances of success and learn how to develop their own work as well as helping others with theirs.
 They will do this through various small team games involving throwing and catching balls where they will work collaboratively by catching, dodging and throwing to earn points in the games.
 As well as this, children will be taking part in various level challenges to help improve their ball skills and co-ordination.

-In music lessons the children will focus on singing, listening, improvising and composing as well as playing musical percussion instruments.
+In music lessons the children will also focus on singing, listening, improvising and composing as well as playing musical percussion instruments with a focus on the song ‘Lean on Me’.

 MFL Modern Foreign Languages |